 I seek to understand and converse with all gamers and non-gamers alike.
 I believe knowledge is power and teaching is one of the best ways to that knowledge.
 Knowledge of methodologies, crafts, and facts in addition to knowledge of each other on a personal level.
 Teaching and learning are important to me.
 So, if you have a comment or a question of any type, I'll do my best to help.
 If you seek debate or have a point to make, I will argue for you, against you, or a bit of both.
 Either way, you are welcomed here.

 My name is Richard Hakem Terrell.
 My brother, Marcus Terrell, and I make up B.E.S Studios.
 Links to our games can be found on the "Downloads" page (see side bar).
-We are currently working with Noah Sasso on BaraBariBall, a competitive sport-fighting game hybrid slated for release on PSN later this year as part of the Sportsfriends compilation.
+We are currently working with Noah Sasso on BaraBariBall, a competitive sport-fighting game hybrid slated for release on PSN May 6th 2014 as part of the Sportsfriends compilation.

 The Starseed Observatory is a games criticism website devoted to Droqen's indie game Starseed Pilgrim.
 I am the co-founder, web developer, writer, editor, and graphic artist.
 The project was only possible through the hard work of my team of friends and Critical-Gamers.
 The Starseed Observatory is the shining example of all the critical modes, methods, and techniques that I have developed on the Critical-Gaming blog.
 Read more about how this blog relates to the Starseed Observatory here.